lucasmicheli/lucasmicheli/README.md

 # Hi there 👋🏻 I'm Lucas

-I do software with love ❤️ and good taste in design (misaligned things are forbidden) 👀
+I create software with love ❤️ and a good sense of design (misalignment is forbidden) 👀

 ## 📫 How to reach me